skoolkid/skoolkit/sphinx/source/man/snapmod.py.rst

   'dest' must each be a decimal number, or a hexadecimal number prefixed by '0x'.

+--patch `[p:]a,file`
+  Apply a binary patch file at address 'a' in RAM bank 'p'.
+This option may be used multiple times. 'a' must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --poke `[p:]a[-b[-c]],[^+]v`
   POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b}.
 Prefix 'v' with '^' to perform an XOR operation, or '+' to perform an ADD operation.
 This option may